Kakifrucht/HalfminerSystem/README.md

     - Teleport player to spawn
     - Teleport other players to spawn with permission
     - Teleport offline players to spawn once they login
-    - Use /spawn s to set the spawn with permission
+    - Use /spawn s to set the spawn (only with permission)
   - /stats
     - View own / other players stats
     - Allows to compare statistics easily